ysmood/yaku/docs/readme.jst.md

 # FAQ

-- Long stack trace support?
+- Better long stack trace support?

   > Latest Node.js and browsers are already support it.
 If you enabled it, Yaku will take advantage of it
   > without much overhead.
 Such as this library [longjohn][] for Node.js, or this article for [Chrome][crhome-lst].